 Drive up Echo Summit and step into Desolation Wilderness, where alpine lakes and granite ridgelines dominate the horizon.
 Trails range from moderate to ambitious, and the landscape shifts dramatically with the seasons.
 In late spring and summer, waterfalls rush through granite chutes.
 In autumn, crisp air sharpens the views.
 In winter, snow transforms the terrain into something hushed and cinematic.

-Choose a hike that fits your energy level — Fallen Leaf Lake for gentler exploration, Angora Lakes for layered beauty, or a longer trek toward Lake Aloha if you want to commit to the day.
+Choose a hike that fits your energy level: Fallen Leaf Lake or Angora Lakes for gentler exploration, or a longer trek toward Lake Aloha if you want to commit to the day.
 The point is not distance; it’s immersion.

 After the wilderness, reward yourself accordingly.
 Transition from boots to robes with an afternoon spa session at Edgewood or The Landing.
 Deep tissue recovery, lake-view relaxation lounges, and hydrotherapy circuits remind you that adventure and restoration belong in the same itinerary.

 Dinner tonight calls for something elevated.
 Dress up.
-Reserve a table at Edge, Chart House, Mastro’s, Wolf by Vanderpump, or Hell’s Kitchen.
-Tahoe’s fine dining scene pairs Sierra ingredients with lakeside ambiance in a way that feels celebratory without pretense.
+Reserve a table at The Edge, Chart House, Mastro’s, Wolf by Vanderpump, or Hell’s Kitchen.
+Tahoe’s fine dining scene pairs creative cuisine with curated environments, from The Edge’s lakeside views to Wolf by Vanderpump’s intriguing interior.

 Later, if the sky is clear, drive toward Fallen Leaf Lake for stargazing.
 Tahoe’s high elevation and relatively low light pollution create extraordinary night skies.
 Bring layers.
 The temperature drops quickly, even in summer.